-Tennis club evenings are on Thursdays and some Tuesdays in the Summer; Thursdays continue for quite a while into the Autumn under the lights.
+Tennis club evenings are on Thursdays and also on those Tuesdays in the Summer when there isn't a match; Thursday club sessions continue all Winter under the lights on courts 4&5.
 There is also a session on Sunday afternoons at 1:30 p.m.
 Visitors are always welcome (£5 per visit; £3 for juniors).
 You can play up to six times before we start asking you for a membership fee!

 There is also a very active club tennis morning every Wednesday and Thursday at 10:00 a.m.